AJ-Davis/A-Cannalytical-Mind/README.md

 # A-Cannalytical-Mind
-This repository holds all of the projects associated with the 'A Cannalytical Mind' piublication.
+This repository holds all of the projects associated with the 'A Cannalytical Mind' publication.